mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Architecture-Insight-Dashboard.md

 **Why this is important?**

-Developers struggle to decide which platform to target their software.
-There are many smartphones and cloud instances to choose from but the consumer popularity is difficult to gauge and software stack dependencies issues are time-consuming to identify.
-Arm expected even more Arm-based platforms to be available over the coming years and this will exerberbate a confusing situation.
+Developers often face challenges in selecting the appropriate platform for their software.
+With numerous smartphones and cloud instances available, gauging consumer popularity and availability can be difficult, and identifying software stack dependencies can be time-consuming.
+As Arm anticipates an increase in Arm-based products in the coming years, this situation is likely to become even more complex, requiring the need for a single, validated solution.

 **Project Summary**